Introduction to personal tutoring

-The online version consists of 2 x two-hour live synchronous session on MS Teams, plus approximately one hour of pre-session work and 30 mins of post-session work.
-Live sessions will run from 10.00-12.00 and you will be required to attend both sessions.
+The online version consists of 2 x two and a half-hour live synchronous session on MS Teams, plus approximately one hour of pre-session work and 30 mins of post-session work.
+Live sessions will run from 10.00-12.30 and you will be required to attend both sessions.

 Who should attend?

 Designed for staff who are (or will soon be) personal tutors, this workshop helps new tutors prepare themselves for this important role and provides them with information about how they can best support their tutees.
 There are opportunities for participants to discuss issues of particular interest or concern.
 To allow you to develop and apply new approaches to everyday practice, this workshop consists of 2 x two and a half-hour sessions, plus approximately one hour of pre-session work and one hour of between session work.
 You should attend both sessions.

 Please note that this workshop is provided in the context of Imperial College practice and policy.
 For this reason we normally only accept Imperial staff or NHS staff who act as personal tutors to Imperial students.